martimy/clab_vxlan_frr/evpn/README.md

 # VxLAN over BGP EVPN

 This lab demonstrates the use of VxLAN to create an Ethernet tunnel connecting two LAN segments across a layer 3 network using BGP EVPN technology.
-The networ consists of three routers, two of the routers are VTEPs connecting to one server.
-The third router acts as a reout reflector for BGP routes.
+The network consists of three routers, two of the routers are VTEPs connecting to one server.
+The third router acts as a route reflector for BGP routes.

+To implement Layer 2 communication between hosts across the L3 network, the source and remote VTEPs must learn the MAC addresses of the hosts.
+The VTEPs function as BGP EVPN peers to exchange MAC/IP routes so that they can obtain the host MAC addresses.

 ![EVPN](../img/evpn.png)